Rockbox.org home

 A) Compile the sendfirm utility

 The sendfirm utility is used to upgrade the firmware in an MTP device.
-It can be found in the utils/MTP directory in the Rockbox source tree and requires both libusb and libmtp (and their development packages) to compile and use.
-This utility can only be used from Linux - a Windows equivalent is in development.
+It can be found in the utils/MTP directory in the Rockbox source tree; the Linux version requires both libusb and libmtp (and their development packages) to compile and use.
+This utility can be used from Linux and Windows.

 B) Install the bootloader